 In January of 2005, The Salvation Army’s PROMISE initiative (Partnership to Rescue our Minors from Sexual Exploitation) was launched in Chicago to combat sex trafficking of children.
 The model, developed by The Salvation Army, includes the formation of a task force which engages in initiatives that address the PROMISE provisions of awareness, prevention, intervention, and service delivery.
-Strategies for implementing the provisions are developed by members who represent the social service, education, legal, judicial, healthcare, law enforcement and other government sectors thus ensuring a comprehensive and holistic approach.
+Strategies for implementing the provisions are developed by members who represent the social service, education, legal, judicial, law enforcement, healthcare and other sectors thus ensuring a comprehensive and holistic approach.

 The Salvation Army’s Trafficking Outreach Program and Intervention Techniques (STOP-IT)